yoshtec/snapbtrex/README.md

 snapbtr ALL=(root:nobody) NOPASSWD:NOEXEC: /bin/btrfs receive*
 ```

-If you want to link the latest transferred snapshot remotely with `--remote-link` then you'll
+If you want to link the latest transferred snapshot remotely with `--remote-link`
-need another line (adopt path to your specific path):
+then you will need another line (adopt path to your specific path):

 ```
 snapbtr ALL=(root:nobody) NOPASSWD:NOEXEC: /bin/ln -sfn /path/to/backups/* /path/to/current/current-link
 ```

-If you want remote pruning of snapshots via `--remote-keep` option, then add this (you can
+If you want remote pruning of snapshots via `--remote-keep` option, then add this:
-also include the path for a more secure setup):
 ```
 snapbtr ALL=(root:nobody) NOPASSWD:NOEXEC: /bin/btrfs subvolume delete*
 ```

-Hint: on some Linux flavors you might find the btrfs tools in `/sbin/btrfs` opposed to
-`/bin/btrfs`, the sudoers files have to reflect that.

 4\.
 Create a sudoers include file on the sending machine